 Battlefield Inspiration is a cool mechanic and is essentially mini bless that lasts a single turn, but doesn’t require concentration.
 This does specify that it’s only creatures the angel can see so I believe it means that the angel cannot Battlefield Inspiration themselves.
 It’s still a great bit of free utility.

 Battleforce Angel Strengths

 Their 90 ft. of flying speed is about three times more than the average PC has in a single movement.
 To put it into even simpler turns, this creature has about three turns worth of movement baked into a single turn.
 Plus, as I’ve mentioned, with Flyby this is risk-free movement since they won’t provoke opportunity attacks.

-But that’s only their flying speed.
 They also have 30 ft. of regular movement.
 This is a creature that can dance around the battlefield moving four times as much as the average PC.
-We do have to keep in mind that they can only use Flyby when using their flying speed, but with 90 ft. of it that won’t be an issue.
+We do have to keep in mind that they can only use Flyby when using their flying speed, but with up to 90 ft. of it that won’t be an issue.

 You’d generally think that a creature with such a terrifying amount of movement speed and solid damage per round is going to have trouble defensively speaking.
 Well, with the battleforce angel this typical line of thought should be thrown out the window.
 Their defenses are unbelievably strong.

 First of all, they have an average amount of HP.
 It’s not great, but it’s sitting behind 18 AC which boosts the creature’s survivability more than a few more hit points could.
 Not only that, but it’s a creature wielding a versatile weapon.
 They could equip a shield at no cost and have 20 AC with minimal losses in damage output.